Friendly fire may have killed their relatives on Oct. 7. These Israeli families want answers now

 The only other person who survived the standoff at the Cohen house, Hadas Dagan, told Channel 12 she was sure that a tank had fired at the house.

-“Suddenly there was a terrible boom,” Dagan said.
+“Suddenly there was a terrible boom,” Dagan said in an interview with Israel’s Channel 12 news.
 “It was clear to me that there was a tank.
 I was injured by shrapnel from a tank shell.”

-It remains unclear how each of the 13 hostages died in the house that day.
-Porat said she believes that most of the hostages were alive when she exited the house.
+Though it remains unclear how each of the 13 hostages died in the house that day.
+Porat said she believes that most of the hostages were alive when she exited the house, and that they were killed either in the crossfire between police and militants or by Israeli tank fire.

 In their letter to the military, the bereaved families of Kibbutz Be’eri asked the army to investigate why the general in charge of the operation, Brig.
 Gen. Barak Hiram, had ordered a tank to fire at the house despite the risk of civilian casualties.
 Hiram was quoted by the New York Times as telling the tank commander to “break in” after militants inside fired a rocket-propelled grenade at the forces.